-- What is Bioethics? - It is derived from Greek bio- life and ethics. - The science/art that aims at identification, analysis, and resolution of the ethical issues in almost any field that is related to human life and health. - Medical ethics is a system of moral principles that apply values and judgments to the practice of medicine. - It is the branch of bioethics that is related to the identification, analysis, and resolution of moral problems that arise in the healthcare of individual patients.
+- What is Bioethics? - It is derived from Greek bio- life and ethics. - The science/art that aims at studying of the ethical issues in almost any field that is related to human life and health. - Medical ethics is a system of moral principles that apply values and judgments to the practice of medicine. - It is the branch of bioethics that is related to study of moral problems that arise in the healthcare of individual patients.